Two-thirds of German online retailers sell cross-border

 Taxation of turnover requires intensive attention

-Nevertheless, there are still cases that are not regulated.
+Nevertheless, there are still cases that still need to be regulated.
 A standardisation of tax rates within the European Union is not planned for the foreseeable future.
 This is where eClear helps: The full-service solution ClearVAT enables online merchants who deliver to other EU countries to settle VAT claims automatically and comply with the law.
-This has the advantage for the merchant that he does not have to register with the tax authorities in the countries of destination and evaluate the respective tax rates himself; furthermore, he is not exposed to the risk of an audit abroad.
+This offers the advantage for the merchant that he can register with the tax authorities in the countries of destination and evaluate the respective tax rates himself; furthermore, he is not exposed to the risk of an audit abroad.